Power BI vs Excel: Which One Should You Take?

 Start with the Basics

-For new users, numerous free online resources are available that can help you learn Excel's basics.
+Numerous free online resources can help new users learn Excel's basics.
 Explore tutorials and YouTube channels dedicated to mastering fundamental features.

 Familiarity with formulas, data sorting, and pivot tables is crucial, as these functionalities form the foundation of practical data analysis.